absolunet/docs-node-ioc/src/docs/03_first-steps/04_create-a-service/en.md

 It would remove the meaning of a private member.

 The same thing is done for all the todos.
-They are transform to an identical object, but on another instance, to prevent direct modification.
+They are transformed into an identical object, but in another instance, to prevent direct modification.

 Let's try to call the `/api/todo` route.
 We should have an empty array as the response.